cutzuu/.github/documentation/contributing.md

 - Mass number of changes in one PR.
 - Grammar corrections / Rephrasing / Removing empty lines
 - Messy code (no offense)
-- Anything not genuinely expected for a PR
+- Anything not genuinely expected for a PR.

 ## Issues
 Assisting others in an issue is encouraged but please:
 - Keep the issue on topic.
 - Do not pretend to know.
-We all rather admit you don't.
+We all rather you admit you don't know.
 - Keep things civil, hostility and edge-lording is not allowed.

+## AI Generated Content
+Code believed to be AI Generated will be denied as I cannot verify source material.

+Using AI for reference is allowed but directly copying from is not.